Davenport, Oklahoma

 Davenport is a town in Lincoln County, Oklahoma, United States.
-As of the 2020 census, the community had 809 residents.
+As of the 2020 census, the town had a population of 809.

 History

 A post office was established March 29, 1892 after the Sac and Fox land run of 1891.
 However, when a rail line built by the St. Louis and Oklahoma City Railroad was crossed by the line of the Eastern Oklahoma Railway in 1901, the town coalesced around that intersection, and was formally incorporated in 1906.
 Roads were not neglected; the town managed to get the Ozark Trail Highway through the location in 1916, and this road became the path of U.S. Route 66 through town in 1926.

 Originally an agricultural center, the town was boosted by nearby oil production in the 1920s, and had six oil companies and three cotton gins in the 1930s.
 In the 21st Century, the town is mostly a bedroom community, with the overwhelming majority of residents commuting to work elsewhere.
 The locale nevertheless has multiple murals of its early history and Route 66 around town.
 Davenport Broadway Avenue Brick Street is on the National Register of Historic Places listings in Lincoln County, Oklahoma.